 Since the launching of the BARMM RAP-WPS in October 2020, UN Women had been leading the technical assistance to BARMM agencies with a focus on ensuring the localization of the RPA-WPS into the planning and budgeting process at the local/community level.
 In connection to this, UN Women will support BARMM communities that are beset by horizontal conflict to enhance social cohesion and resilience to the internal and external drivers of violence.

 Combining the support from UN Joint PBF 3 and the Canada-funded regional project on Advancing WPS in ASEAN, UN Women seeks to hire a Responsible Party to build capacity of conflict-affected women from the various marginalized groups to enhance community resilience and dialogue for conflict prevention and social cohesion through the implementation of case-based intervention, entrepreneurship training, and livelihood opportunities.
-It builds from UN Women’s partnership with The Moropreneur Inc in 2020 that provided economic support to 22 women-led cooperatives in fragile communities, but the scope has been limited but it needed to have stronger linkage to conflict prevention.
+It builds from UN Women’s partnership with The Moropreneur Inc. in 2020 that provided economic support to 22 women-led cooperatives in fragile communities, but the scope has been limited but it needed to have stronger linkage to conflict prevention.
 The targeted beneficiaries include women from Moro, IP, single mothers, widows, women with disabilities and MNLF women in BASULTA groups coming from the marginalized groups in BARMM, and.
 The service provider will also support the coordination of women cooperatives and networks of local women peace mediators in a series of dialogues that will lead to a common approach and advocacy strategy to influence BARMM Ministries and Agencies to increase women’s participation and representation in conflict prevention and resolution mechanism at the regional and local levels.

 2. Description of results/services